Why Content Creation Empowers You

 Channel - My blog.
 Or if you're reading this on one of my republishing channels, Medium or Cowriters.

-For who should you create content?
+For whom should you create content?

 Here you have to answer the components one, two, and three of what content is in your circumstance.
 Starting with #3, your audience.